JS-DevTools/version-bump-prompt/readme.md

   --prerelease          Increase prerelease version --prompt              Prompt for type of bump (patch, minor, major, premajor, prerelase, etc.)
-  --preid <name>        The identifier for prerelease versions (default is "beta") --commit              Commit changed files to Git --tag                 Tag the commit in Git
+  --preid <name>        The identifier for prerelease versions (default is "beta") --commit [message]    Commit changed files to Git (default message is "release vX.X.X") --tag                 Tag the commit in Git
   --push                Push the Git commit
   --all                 Commit/tag/push ALL pending files, not just the ones changed by bump